 “Woh.”
 The thought made its way through Dean’s brain.
 “So now what do we do?”

 “I don’t know.”
 Robin wandered about the room.
-She stopped by the cabinet, and curious, picked up the portable keyboard.
+She stopped by the cabinet, and not entirely sure why, picked up the flat box with the rounded edges.

 “I’d like to see the land outside,” said Elizabeth.